 Welcome to this week’s “Throwback Thursday” installment.
-Today, we’re going to revisit a post that was originally published back on October 26th, 2015 and has been revised.
+Today, we’re going to revisit a post that was originally published back on June 22nd, 2016 and has been revised.

 My Life in the Convent